Discrete-to-Continuous Extensions: Lov\'asz extension and Morse theory: Relations between discrete Morse theory and its Lov asz extension

-Then the Lov\'asz extension $f^L$ is piecewise-linearly equivalent to the piecewise linear extension $\hat{f}^{PL}$ defined by for any face $F$ of the refined barycentric complex and any $t_v\ge 0$ with $\sum_{v\in F}t_v=1$.
+Then the Lov\'asz extension $f^L$ is piecewise-linearly equivalent to the piecewise linear extension $\hat{f}^{PL}$ defined by for any face $F$ of the simplicial complex obtained by the barycentric subdivision of $\K$ and any $t_v\ge 0$ with $\sum_{v\in F}t_v=1$.
 Combining the above observations, we get the following commutative diagram:

 from which we derive that the Morse data of $f^L|_{|S_\K|}$ and $\hat{f}^{PL}$ are entirely equivalent, and furthermore, the (continuous) Morse structures of $|S_\K|$ and $|\mathrm{sd}(\K)|$ essentially agree with each other.